I still can’t seem to stop gushing about all the wonderfulness that is Curaçao.

 Where to stay in Willemstad, Curacao

-I stayed at BOHO Bohemain boutique hotel whole in Willemstad!
-It’s a brand new boutique accommodation and it is a great photo spot itself!
-I loved all the decoration and love the owner put into it.
-Plus, it’s just across the street from Pietermaai street, known for its colorful buildings and great bars/restaurants.
-You can book here.
+I stayed at BOHO Bohemain boutique hotel while in Willemstad, a gorgeous boutique hotel located just across the street from Pietermaai street, known for its colorful buildings and great bars/restaurants, so you’ll be in the middle of everything.

-Have you visited Willemstad?
+Have you visited Curacao?
 What are some other cool photo spots you came across?